Houston Scaffolding Accident Attorneys

 Helping Victims of Ladder Falls in Texas & Nationwide

 For many people, a ladder is just another tool for tasks like painting or installing fixtures.
-Yet, according to the American Academy of Orthopedic Surgeons, more than 500,000 people in the U.S. require treatment for ladder-related injuries each year—300 of whom lose their lives.
+Yet, according to the American Academy of Orthopaedic Surgeons, more than 500,000 people in the U.S. require treatment for ladder-related injuries each year—300 of whom lose their lives.
 Many of these tragedies occur at job sites, and many could be prevented if employers and product manufacturers followed proper safety guidelines.
 OSHA imposes rules to protect workers from faulty equipment and unsafe working conditions, but too often, these protections are ignored—with devastating results.

 Common Causes & Hazards in Ladder Accidents